xiaosunzhu/resource-utils/README.md

 # resource-utils
 Utils for java project to get resource/lib/dll/.. files, and adapt normal classes,runnable jar,web container and so on.
+Or easy to get/set configs.

 ## Base Utils